Antiz96/zaman/README.md

 #### 1

-if problems (user tried to open a non-existing man page, user does not have any dynamic menu installed, ...)
+if problems (user tried to open a non-existing man page, user does not have any dynamic menu installed, user did not specify a man page or a file path when using the output option...)

 ## Contributing